Southern California Sellers Closing Costs that the seller would pay at the close of escrow when they sell their home.

 - Any unpaid Homeowner’s Association (HOA) Dues (if a condo, town-home or your property is in a planned unit development).

-- Home Warranty plans – after you have moved out, the home warranty company’s policy will covered service problems – offering you additional after-sale liability protection.
-They range from $350 to $700 or depending on what they cover.
+- Home Warranty plans – after you have moved out, the home warranty company’s policy will cover service problems – offering you additional after-sale liability protection.
+They range from $550 to $900 depending on what they cover.
 We can review the different plans before you decide what to do.

 - Any City Transfer or County Tax